 |Cash Withdrawal Fee||Yes – $5 per transaction||No charge||No charge||No charge|

 |Inactivity Fee||Yes – $10 per month after 12 months inactivity||Yes – $10 per month after 3 months inactivity||Yes – $10 per month after 3 months inactivity||Yes – $50 per quarter after 3 months inactivity|

 |FX Conversion Fee||Offers accounts in USD, only||Offers accounts in USD, GBP and EUR||Offers accounts in 14 base currencies incl.
 USD, GBP, EUR||Offers accounts in USD, GBP, EUR, CHF|

 |Minimum Deposit||$200 (or equivalent)||$100 (or equivalent)||$250 (or equivalent)||$100 (or equivalent)|

 The Zoom valuation is open to debate.
-Buying Zoom shares now doesn’t represent getting in at the bottom, but there are reasons to suggest there is still time to enjoy the party.
+Buying Zoom shares now may represent a chance for investors to buy at an attractive entry point, but there is nothing to say the stock may not also head lower, especially if the wider economy experiences a downturn.
 If you do decide to buy Zoom shares, remembering the basics, such as choosing a trusted broker and checking your trades, can allow you to limit your risk to whether or not the Zoom share price goes your way.